 Axis 360 brings you even more choices in e-books and digital audiobooks in one easy-to-use app.
 Download the app for phone, tablet, or desktop, then read or listen.
 It works on all platforms and devices.

-OneClick Digital offers a wide selection of new and classic digital audiobooks in all genres, for all devices.
+RB Digital offers a wide selection of new and classic digital audiobooks and downloadable digital magazines, easy to search from one platform.

 Reference and Research:

 Magazines / Reference : Search thousands of popular magazines, academic journals, newspapers, and electronic reference books.
 Look here for biography, business, health, history, literature, science and other research topics.
 Students can find peer-reviewed journal articles and get MLA or APA citations for bibliographies.